Manage Your Condition With Diabetes Education and Support in Staten Island

 Diabetes Self-Management Program at SIUH

 The Diabetes Self-Management Program (DSMP) at SIUH is nationally recognized by the American Diabetes Association (ADA).
-The core team of certified diabetes educators (CDE) who coordinate and run the program are Mary Gundersen, RN, CDE, and Marci Kliesch, RD, CDE.
+The core team of certified diabetes educators (CDE) that coordinate and run the program includes Mary Gundersen, RN, CDE, and Marci Kliesch, RD, CDE.

-For more information about diabetes support groups, counseling sessions or classes offered at SIUH, call 718-226-1547.
+For more information about diabetes education, support groups, counseling sessions, or classes offered at Staten Island University Hospital, call 718-226-1547.